On the jump of the cover time in random geometric graphs: Preliminaries

-Next, we also use the following result (see for example~\cite{Pen03}, Theorem 10.18): \begin{theorem} Let $d\geq 2$, let $G \in \cG(n,r,d)$ and let $r>r_g$.
-A.a.s., there exists $c > 0$ such that the second largest connected component of $G$ is of size at most $c \log^2 n$. \end{theorem}
+Next, we also use the following result (see for example~\cite{Pen03}, Theorem 10.18): \begin{theorem} Let $d\geq 2$, let $r\ge (1+\eps) r_g$ for some $\eps >0$, and consider $\cG_n^{r,d}$.
+A.a.s., there exists $c > 0$ such that the second largest connected component of $\cG_n$ is of size at most $c \log^2 n$. \end{theorem}